sourceincite/sourceincite.github.io/_posts/0000-00-00-strike-three-symlinking-your-way-to-unauthenticated-access-against-cisco-ucs-director.md

 lrw-r--r--  1 mr_me  staff  5 Dec 31  1969 si -> /tmp/
 ```

-<p class="cn" markdown="1">But, notice the behaviour without the -P ?
+But, notice the behaviour without the -P ?
 A symlink is still created.
-This almost wouldn't have been a problem because a temporary directory is created using a timestamp and this would have had to been bruteforced, but as it turns out, we can leak it with an error message from the application.</p>
+This almost wouldn't have been a problem because a temporary directory is created using a timestamp and this would have had to been bruteforced, but as it turns out, we can leak it with an error message from the application.

-<p class="cn" markdown="1">This symlink is written to `/opt/infra/uploads/external/public/<timestamp>/`.
+This symlink is written to `/opt/infra/uploads/external/public/<timestamp>/`.
 That last directory is what changes, based on when the request is made.
-Given that we have this primitive, the checks in the `com.cloupia.client.web.FileUploadServlet` servlet class can now be bypassed because we have the symlink planted within the uploads path and the location leaked.</p>
+Given that we have this primitive, the checks in the `com.cloupia.client.web.FileUploadServlet` servlet class can now be bypassed because we have the symlink planted within the uploads path and the location leaked.

 #### A Triple Check Bypass

-<p class="cn" markdown="1">Let's have a look at the code for the `com.cloupia.client.web.FileUploadServlet` servlet:</p>
+Let's have a look at the code for the `com.cloupia.client.web.FileUploadServlet` servlet:

 ```java
 /*     */   private void fileUpload(HttpServletRequest request, HttpServletResponse response) throws ServletException, IOException {